-The Company is funded by a combination of debt and equity; all equity is held by SPW Investments Limited.
+The Company is funded by a combination of debt and equity; all equity is held by Scottish Power Limited.
 Our financing structure is determined by our position in the wider Iberdrola Group.
-As stated in the 'Liquidity and cash management' section, we can obtain funding via the liquidity resources maintained at the Iberdrola Group.
+As stated below, we can obtain funding via the liquidity resources maintained at the Iberdrola Group.
 The Company holds investment grade ratings with Moody's Investor Services (Baa1), S&P Global Ratings (BBB+) and Fitch Ratings (BBB+).
 There are no financial covenant obligations in relation to our external debt.
-Details of our financial risk management policy are set out in Note 11.
+Details of our financial risk management policy are set out in Note 12.